- Undergraduate Students

-- Two dedicated computer suites on site provide all students with a good chance of access to a machine whenever they need, as well as free wireless internet throughout the site.
+- Two dedicated computer suites on site provide all students with a good chance of access to a machine whenever they need, as well as free wi-fi throughout the site.

-- Students are given a certain allowance of free printing and photocopying and topping up this allowance is easy and reasonably priced.
+- Students are given an allowance of free printing and photocopying and topping up this allowance is easy and reasonably priced.

 - Heythrop’s extensive library is split onsite into the Theology and Philosophy libraries, both of which also contain computers for student use.

-- Some students have found that Heythrop’s size helps – it would be hard to slip through the net, and you benefit, again, from the eagerness of all concerned for you to be able to succeed.
+- Some students have found that Heythrop’s size helps – it would be hard to slip through the net, and you benefit from the eagerness of all concerned for you to be able to succeed.